Policies and Procedures

-Official Wealtheo™ Material — Literature, audio or video tapes, websites, and other materials developed, printed, published and/or distributed by Wealtheo™ to Consultants.
+Official Wealtheo™ Material — Literature, audio or video tapes, websites, and other materials developed, printed, published and/or distributed by Wealtheo™.

-Personal Volume — The commissionable value of services and products purchased by: (1) a personally enrolled Consultant; (2) the Consultant’s personally enrolled Affiliates; and (3) the Consultant’s personal Retail Customers who purchase from the Consultant’s Wealtheo™ replicated website.
+Personal Volume — The commissionable value of services and products purchased by: (1) a personally enrolled Affiliates and (2) personal Retail Customers who purchase from the Affiliate’s Wealtheo™ replicated website.

-Replicated Website – A website provided by Wealtheo™ to Consultants which utilizes website templates developed by Wealtheo™.
+Replicated Website – A website provided by Wealtheo™ to Affiliates which utilizes website templates developed by Wealtheo™.

-Retail Customer – An individual who or entity that purchases Wealtheo™ products or services from or through a Consultant, but who is not an Affiliate, a Consultant, or an immediate household family member of a Consultant.
+Retail Customer – An individual who or entity that purchases Wealtheo™ products or services from or through an Affiliate, but who is not an Affiliate or an immediate household family member of an Affiliate.

 Retail Sales – Sales to a Retail Customer.